pdeljanov/infinality-remix/README.md

     * Anti-aliased font rendering is **enabled**.
     * **RGB** sub-pixel rendering is enabled.
     * **Slight** hinting is highly-recommended.
     * Set your DPI correctly.
+Use a [DPI Calculator](https://www.sven.de/dpi/) to calculate a proper DPI for your system.
+For single monitor systems, you can let the DPI be auto-detected, but for multi-monitor systems you should set the DPI to that of your primary (or most used) monitor.

 5. Logout and back in of your desktop session for changes to take effect immediately.